mireo/can-utils/v2c/README.md

 For `example.dbc` described above, `transcoder.transcode(ts, frame)` returns a new `frame_packet` every 2000 ms
 containing up to four `GPS` groups and up to four `Energy` groups, in chronological order.
 Each group contains an aggregated `can_frame` for each message in that group.

-See [example README](example/README.md) for a detailed look at output timestamps.

 ## Filtering